Tradeoffs between energy efficiency and mechanical response in fluid flow networks: Results

+From Fig. \ref{SVDSF} we see that the dissipation scaling function fluctuates periodically in frequency space but tends to decrease as $L/\lambda$ is increased, excepting regions of overlapping resonant and antiresonant frequencies.
+These fluctuations can be integrated out by defining the frequency averaged dissipation scaling function via the operation

-The dissipation scaling function can be combined with the prefactor $rL$ to show that the total dissipation scales linearly with vessel length and is independent of $\lambda$ for short vessels as $rLf(L/\lambda,n\omega\tau)\approx rL$ when $L\ll\lambda$.
-This reflects the simple fact that the current does not appreciably change over the span of a short vessel while the total resistance of the vessel scales linearly with $L$.
-Conversely, the total dissipation becomes independent of $L$ and scales linearly with $\lambda$ for long vessels when $rLf(L/\lambda,n\omega\tau)\approx r\lambda$ due to the fact that $\lambda$ dictates the distance over which the resulting waves are damped before becoming negligible.
-These results are valid in the limit of high frequences.
-For $\omega\rightarrow 0$, the dissipation is dominated not by the pulse wave but by the usual Poisseulle flow viscous losses.
+which explicitly evaluates to $\langle f(L/\lambda)\rangle=\tanh(L/\lambda)/(L/\lambda)$ under Eq. \ref{DSF} (Fig. \ref{SVDSF} inset).
+Under the assumption that the dissipation scaling function can be sufficiently approximated by this value, the total dissipation can be taken to scale as $rL\langle f(L/\lambda)\rangle$.
+In the case of symmetric flow boundary conditions considered here, this implies that the total dissipation scales linearly with the total resistance for short vessels since $rL\langle f(L/\lambda)\rangle\approx rL$ when $L\ll\lambda$.
+This reflects the simple fact that the current does not appreciably change over the span of a short vessel, allowing the dissipation to be well approximated by $rL|\tilde{Q}^{(n)}(0)|^{2}$.
+Conversely, for long vessels the total dissipation becomes independent of $L$ and scales linearly with $\lambda$ since $rL\langle f(L/\lambda)\rangle\approx r\lambda$ when $L\gg\lambda$.
+This is due to the fact that $\lambda$ dictates the distance over which the flow and pressure waves are damped before becoming negligible and thus cease to contribute meaningfully to the dissipation.
+These scaling results are valid in the limit of high frequencies, but for $\omega\rightarrow 0$, the dissipation scaling function limits to a value of 1 and the total dissipation simplifies to that of typical Poiseuille flow viscous losses.

-With an understanding of how the compliance affects dissipation in a single vessel, we now focus on the dynamic properties.
-In particular, it has been previously noted in computational models that an increase in vessel compliance correspondingly causes an increase in the time required to establish a new steady state when the vessel boundary conditions change \cite{bui2009dynamics}.
-To investigate this, we consider the case in which the current at the start of a vessel obeys $I(0,t)=\hat{I}\Theta(t)$, where $\Theta(t)$ is the Heaviside step function.
-Additionally, as was done for the determination of the dissipation scaling function we maintain symmetry in the boundary conditions by also enforcing $I(L,t)=\hat{I}\Theta(t)$.
-With these boundary conditions set, we can derive an expression for the current at any point within the vessel and at any time (see supplemental material).
-While the exact solution results in an integral term that is not analytically solvable, it can be expressed in the form
+With an understanding of how compliance affects dissipation via its relation to the characteristic parameters $\lambda$, $\tau$, and $\alpha$, we now focus on the dynamic properties of the flow.
+In particular, it has been noted in computational models that an increase in vessel compliance correspondingly causes an increase in the time required to establish a new steady state when the boundary conditions change \cite{bui2009dynamics}.
+We have previously investigated the precise scaling of this response time in terms of the system parameters \cite{fancher2022mechanical} and found that when the boundary conditions undergo a sudden shift of the form $Q(0,t)=Q(L,t)=H(t)+\Delta H(t)\Theta(t)$ for arbitrary pulsatile functions $H(t)$ and $\Delta H(t)$, the flow and pressure exponentially approach their post-transition steady state as $\text{exp}(-t/(\tau\beta(L/\lambda)))$, where